7 Good Homework Tips That Can Save Your Time

 - Make sure you have what you need.
 Spending time looking for pens, pencils, paper, your books is not productive.
 Gather your materials before you get started, and it will be easier to stay on track and get finished faster.

 - Work when you are most productive.
 If you are a morning person, get your assignments done in the morning.
 If you are a night owl, do them in the middle of the night.
 What is most important is that you work when you are at your best.
-You will be more motivated and get more done in a shorter amount of time.
+You will be more motivated and get my homework done in a shorter amount of time.

 - Stay focused.
 If you need absolute silence, don’t try to do your assignments with the TV or the radio playing.
 If you go to sleep, as opposed to work when it is too quiet, don’t pick the library to do your homework.
-Turn off the video games and your cell ringer and concentrate on the tasks at hand.
+Turn off the video games and your cell phone and concentrate on the tasks at hand.
 If you are distracted, you are not working at full capacity, and that means everything takes longer than it should.

 - Make time for fun!
 “All work and no play make Jack a dull boy!” it also makes for an unhappy student.
 Tell yourself that for every hour of work you complete, you will spend 10 minutes on Facebook or Twitter or texting with your friends.
 Or for every assignment you finish, you will call a friend or post a selfie on Instagram.
 Whatever makes you happy – treat yourself.
 It will break up the time and ultimately make you more productive.